taha-naveed/BraTS2021_UNETR/README.md

 ## Project Overview

 I focused on segmenting brain tumors from multi-modal MRI scans using the UNETR (U-Net Transformer) model.
 By leveraging transfer learning and advanced data augmentation techniques, I aimed to accurately delineate tumor regions in 3D MRI volumes.
-This project allowed me to experiment with state-of-the-art medical image segmentation methods in a research setting.
+This project allowed me to experiment with medical image segmentation methods in a research setting.

 ---